codeonlyjs/website/content/guide/templates.md

     on_click: c => c.onClick();
 ```

-This example, listens to a button for its "click" event:
+This example listens to a button for its "click" event:

 ```js
 // demo lab code